 The Big7, was named as the last model in our lineup of "levels", starting from Level 1, Level 2, level 3, untill level 7 was too crowded inside to fit in the box.
 And we decided to make the largest box that the market will let us get away with.
 The BIG7 was born.
 In it's super luxury version - with cost no object parts, it was later named the Golden Gate, our former flagship.
 Since the price increase for GG was huge, we decided to keep the basic Big7 as a separate product.
 It is the entry level to the world of DHT tubes.
-Given it's relatively modest price, the Big7 is the best bank for the buck in high end range of products from Lampizator.
+Given it's relatively modest price, the Big7 is the best bang for the buck in high end range of products from Lampizator.

 With Volume Control, it also makes the favorite preamp.

-Since late 2018 we ship BIG7 MK2 with following improvements versus the old BIG7: New, completely redesigned digital section, with it's dedicated internal power supply.
+From September 10th 2022 we ship BIG7 MK3 with following improvements versus the old BIG7-2: New, completely redesigned digital section called ENGINE ELEVEN, with it's dedicated internal power supply.
 Triode operating scheme has been also redesigned, making the same triodes sound more open, dynamic and detailed.
-We also use new USB firmware, better DSD engine, 256 DSD as standard, all new volume control resistor ladder, new remote control, new footers, and new, good looking rear panel.
+We also use new USB firmware, better DSD engine, 512x DSD as standard, new muting circuits, new digital input management, new footers, and new, good looking rear panel.
 It looks actually better from behind than from the front.
-In our opinion, the DSD512 is an unnecessary feature that adds so much complication, that it makes all other data formats sound worse so we decided to skip this spec altogether.

 All in all - the Big7 MK 3 has obvious Lampizator pedigree while being a better DAC than its predecessor - in every area we can name.